Farmers Across Appalachia Get New Customers Through Craft Beer Craze

 Many craft breweries started out with homebrewers perfecting their craft at home.
 That leads to experimentation with flavors and beer styles that traditional breweries might never do.

 Most of these breweries make smaller batches and that gives them the flexibility to make truly unique offerings.
-Today you can find West Virginia beers that contain traces of coffee, berries -- even tree branches!
+Eric Douglas has the story of a West Virginia brewery that's using traces of coffee, berries -- even tree branches in their beer.

 Beer isn’t the only alcoholic drink that can use local ingredients.
 Roxy Todd visited a distillery in Randolph County, West Virginia that’s using an heirloom corn to make whiskey and gin.